UK money saving tripsPosted on: 09 January 2019 by 50connect editorial

 With hotel chains based in the cities and on major routes around the UK you can pay around £49 a night for two adults or a family of four sharing a room (children under 15 stay and eat for free).

-This winter Travelodge offered rooms for as little as £19 a night in low season.
+This winter Premier Inn offered rooms for as little as £43 a night when booked in advance.

 Booking ahead generally means you’ll get the best deals in popular towns and cities where prices can more than double at busy times.